A massive quiescent galaxy in a group environment at $z=4.53$: Inferred physical properties

 The young age of our galaxy is likely due to a selection effect; we intentionally targeted the brightest candidate in the $K_s$-band (which covers the Balmer break), and thus we tend to select galaxies with a prominent Balmer break, leading us to young post-starbursts.
 It is interesting that old quiescent galaxies show little dust attenuation ($A_V\sim 0$: e.g., \citealp{carnall_2023,nanayakkara_2022}), while young ones suffer from a larger amount of attenuation ($A_V\sim 0.7$: This work, \citealp{Valentino_2020}).
 This indicates that post-starburst galaxies have residual dust.

-Based on the non-parametric star formation history (Figure \ref{fig:SFH}), the SFR of COSMOS-1047519 at the time when 50\% mass is formed is $SFR\sim 500\,M_\odot\,\mathrm{yr^{-1}}$.
-This is about 4 times higher than the SFR of star-forming main sequence galaxies at $z=5$ \citep{Schreiber_2015}.
-If the galaxy experienced an intense starburst only once, starbursting galaxies are possible progenitors as suggested by previous research (e.g., \citealp{Forrest_2020,Valentino_2020,carnall_2023}).
+Based on the non-parametric star formation history (Figure \ref{fig:SFH}), the peak SFR of COSMOS-1047519 is $SFR\sim 200\mathrm{-}400\,M_\odot\,\mathrm{yr^{-1}}$.
+This is about 2-3 times higher than the SFR of star-forming main sequence galaxies at $z=5$ \citep{Schreiber_2015}.
+If the galaxy experienced an intense starburst only once, starbursting galaxies are possible progenitors as suggested by previous research (e.g., \citealp{Forrest_2020,Forrest_2020b,Valentino_2020,carnall_2023}).
 Massive quiescent galaxies at $z\sim 2$ show similar properties to submillimeter galaxies (SMGs) at higher redshifts in terms of masses, effective radii, and number densities \citep{Toft_2014,Gomez-Guijarro2018}.
 SMGs tend to have a larger star formation rate than the star-forming main sequence.
 By comparing the physical properties, the peak SFR in SFH of our galaxy is consistent with that of SMGs which have similar stellar mass at $z\sim 5$ (e.g., \citealp{Cunha2015,Miettinen2017}).
-Furthermore, the formation timescale of our quiescent galaxy, which is the timescale of continuing its peak SFR in non-parametric SFH, is estimated to be about $80\,\mathrm{Myr}$, and this is close to gas depletion timescales of SMGs with similar specific star formation rates at $1<z<5$ \citep{Gomez-Guijarro2022}.
-Also, \cite{Zavala_2022} summarizes the redshift evolution of gas depletion timescale of both starburst galaxies and normal star-forming galaxies and show that the timescale is shorter at the high redshift Universe.
-Our galaxy's formation timescale is consistent with the starburst galaxies' gas depletion timescale at $z\sim 5$.
-Thus, our work lends support to the scenario in which SMGs evolve into quiescent galaxies.
+Moreover, the quenching timescale for our quiescent galaxies is roughly 100\,Myr, which is comparable to the gas depletion timescales of SMGs with similar specific star formation rates at $1<z<5$ \citep{Gomez-Guijarro2022}.
+This quenching timescale is defined as the period from when the galaxy reaches its peak SFR in the nonparametric SFH until the SFR decreases to 10\% of that peak.
+Also, \cite{Zavala_2022} summarize the redshift evolution of gas depletion timescale of both starburst galaxies and normal star-forming galaxies and show that the timescale is shorter at the high-redshift Universe.
+Our galaxy's quenching timescale is consistent with the starburst galaxies' gas depletion timescale at $z\sim 5$.
+Thus, our work supports the scenario in which SMGs evolve into quiescent galaxies.